audathuynh/auth/README.md

 ### Problem 3

-I have loggoned on different browsers, can each ticket be used only in each session on each browser?
+I have used my username and password to log-on on different apps.
+Can each ticket be used only in each session on each app?

 ### Problem 4